NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

-Section 3-4: Requires the Commissioner to prohibit the use of grades
+Section 3-4: Requires the Commissioner to prohibit the use of grades 3-8

-Commissioner to reduce the number of field tests administered for grades 3-8 ELA and math and
+the number of field tests administered for grades 3-8 ELA and math and

 increase the number of sample test questions available to teachers and

 school districts by using Race to the Top funds to print at least twenty

-different forms for each assessment; requires the Commissioner to assist school districts and
+different forms for each assessment; requires the Commissioner to assist

-and materials for teachers and principals as part
+ment tools, resources, and materials for teachers and principals as part

 of an option school district common core training program.